 As part of the process to identify and assess risks in the supply chain, 3M asked the Supplier Group to share information about the Necessary 3TG in their products provided to 3M based on responses to the industry standard RMI CMRT.
 3M deployed the CMRT to the Supplier Group through the Provider's supplier's web portal.
-The portal issued six automated follow-up reminders to those in the Supplier Group who had not responded with the information requested.
-For those in the Supplier Group who had not responded after the follow-up reminders, five escalation emails were sent, and follow-up phone calls were made with prioritized suppliers.
-As part of those phone calls, the Provider offered training to the supplier on topics including the importance of the information requested by 3M, the disclosure requirements of the Dodd-Frank Act Conflict Minerals legislation, and how to submit the CMRT into 3M's Provider's web portal.
-In addition, follow-up communications were sent as an escalation to those in the Supplier Group who had discrepancies in their CMRTs.
+The portal issued five automated follow-up reminders to those in the Supplier Group who had not responded with the information requested.
+For those in the Supplier Group who had not responded after the follow-up reminders, two escalation emails were sent.
 Outbound communications were conducted in native languages, such as English, German, simplified Chinese, French, Italian, Spanish, Portuguese, and Japanese, to ensure expectations were understood.

 If supplier responses indicated that Necessary 3TG contained in products provided to 3M may have originated from the Covered Countries, had unknown sourcing, or may have been processed by SORs that have not been validated as using DRC conflict-free sourcing practices, then such responses were escalated to the Steering Team for further review and determination of follow-up steps.